Structural linguistics: Interaction of meaning and form

+Scientific validity

+Saussure's model of language emergence, the speech circuit, entails that la langue (language itself) is external to the brain and is received via la parole (language usage).
+While Saussure mostly employed interactive models, the speech circuit suggests that the brain is shaped by language, but language is not shaped by the brain except to the extent that the interactive association of meaning and form occurs ultimately in the brain.

+Such ideas roughly correspond to the idea of language that arises from neuroimaging studies.
+Event-related Potential (ERP) studies have found that language processing is based on the interaction of syntax and semantics rather than on innate grammatical structures.
+Magnetic Resonance Imaging (MRI) studies have found that the child's brain is shaped differently depending on the structural characteristics of their first language.
+By contrast, research evidence has failed to support the inverse idea that syntactic structures reflect the way the brain naturally prefers to process syntactic structures.
+It is argued that Functional Grammar, deriving from Saussure, is compatible with the view of language that arises from brain research and from the cross-linguistic study of linguistic structures.

 Recent perceptions of structuralism

 Those working in the generativist tradition often regard structuralist approaches as outdated and superseded.
 For example, Mitchell Marcus writes that structural linguistics was "fundamentally inadequate to process the full range of natural language".
 Holland writes that Chomsky had "decisively refuted Saussure".
 Similar views have been expressed by Jan Koster, Mark Turner, and other advocates of sociobiology.

 Others however stress the continuing importance of Saussure's thought and structuralist approaches.
 Gilbert Lazard has dismissed the Chomskyan approach as passé while applauding a return to Saussurean structuralism as the only course by which linguistics can become more scientific.
 Matthews notes the existence of many "linguists who are structuralists by many of the definitions that have been proposed, but who would themselves vigorously deny that they are anything of the kind", suggesting a persistence of the structuralist paradigm.

 Effect of structuralist linguistics upon other disciplines

 In the 1950s Saussure's ideas were appropriated by several prominent figures in continental philosophy, anthropology, and from there were borrowed in literary theory, where they are used to interpret novels and other texts.
 However, several critics have charged that Saussure's ideas have been misunderstood or deliberately distorted by continental philosophers and literary theorists and are certainly not directly applicable to the textual level, which Saussure himself would have firmly placed within parole and so not amenable to his theoretical constructs.